KazKobara/plot-openssl-speed/README.md

 ## Plot speed of openssl's obtained from source code

-The following command graphs the speed of openssl command compiled from the source code [tag](https://github.com/openssl/openssl)ed as `openssl-3.0.7`, and openssl.exe command cross-compiled by MinGW (x86_64-w64-mingw32-gcc):
+The following command graphs the speed of openssl command compiled from the source code [tag](https://github.com/openssl/openssl)ed as `openssl-3.0.7`, and openssl.exe command cross-compiled by Mingw-w64 (x86_64-w64-mingw32-gcc):

 ```bash
 ./plot_openssl_speed_all.sh -s 1 openssl-3.0.7 openssl-3.0.7-mingw